ACCESSLab/Resource-Assessment-Tool-for-Effective-UAV-Assisted-Bridge-Inspection/README.md

 ## Inspection Plan:

 * Number of Vertical Flights
-* Number of Horizontal Flights
+* Number of Transverse Flights
 * Number of Longitudinal Flights
 * Numer of Isolated Elements
 * Error Factor (%)